Batman: Dark Tomorrow

 Batman: Dark Tomorrow is an action-adventure game developed and published by Kemco for the GameCube and Xbox in 2003.
-It is based on the DC Comics character Batman and his iteration from the DC Universe source material.
-Many precedents of the comics are cited, especially as it pertains to Ra's al Ghul, and Batman's "undefined" relationship with al Ghul's daughter, Talia al Ghul.
+It is based on the DC Comics character Batman.
+Many precedents of the comics are cited, especially as it pertains to Ra's al Ghul, and Batman's relationship with al Ghul's daughter, Talia al Ghul.

 Initially announced in 2001 as a GameCube exclusive, Batman: Dark Tomorrow was envisioned as being an open-ended, faithful, and realistic approach to the Batman franchise, in a similar vein to the Batman: Arkham series years later.
 However, as development progressed, the game was scaled back and slated for release on multiple consoles.

-Upon release, the game received overwhelmingly negative reviews from critics, being criticized for its poor controls, camera and technical issues, and is often considered one of the worst video games ever made.
-A PlayStation 2 version of the game was planned to be released but was cancelled.

 Gameplay

 Batman: Dark Tomorrow is a linear, stealth-based action game in which players control Batman as he fights crime.
 Batman is equipped with several of his tools, such as Batarangs, smoke bombs, and grappling hooks.
-Levels each have certain objectives that players must achieve in order to proceed, while criminals and enemies will attempt to stop your progress.
-While enemies can be knocked unconscious, they cannot be killed (due to Batman's "no killing" code); this requires the player to handcuff the criminal in order to keep them from attacking.
+Levels each have certain objectives that players must achieve to proceed, while criminals and enemies will attempt to stop the player's progress.
+While enemies can be knocked unconscious, they cannot be killed (due to Batman's "no killing" code); this requires the player to handcuff the criminal to keep them from attacking.
 There are several parts in levels in which the game saves; if the player dies, it will reload to the last save.
 Members of Batman's supporting cast of allies also appear in the cinematics of the game, including Oracle, Robin, and Batgirl.
-Nightwing does not appear but is mentioned in dialogue as possible backup leading into the game's climax.
+Nightwing does not appear, but is mentioned in dialogue as possible backup leading into the game's climax.

 The game features various endings depending on how the last few sections of the game are played.
 To get the "good" ending, Batman must disarm a signal device before facing Ra's.
-This is never made clear to the player beforehand, however, and as such the ending most players will get is one of the 3 "bad" endings which consists of Batman defeating Ra's who then sets off the bombs he has set up around the globe, ultimately resulting in his success.
-This initially caused confusion among gamers and critics as to why "beating" the game essentially had Batman failing to prevent the death of 1/3 of the world's population.
+This is never made clear to the player beforehand, however, and as such the ending most players will get is one of three "bad" endings which has Batman defeating Ra's who then sets off bombs he has set up around the globe, killing 1/3 of the world's population.
+This initially caused confusion among gamers and critics as to why beating the game essentially had Batman failing to save the world.